TechnoSavage/runZero/queries.md

 test.pciComplianceStatus:"fail"
 ```

-## Tenable - High and Critical severity vulnerabilities that are on CISA's Known Exploited list
+## Tenable - High and Critical severity vulnerabilities that are on CISA's Known Exploited Vulnerability (KEV) list

 ```
 plugin.xrefs.type:"CISA-KNOWN-EXPLOITED" AND (severity:high OR severity:critical)
 ```

-## Tenable - Critical severity vulnerabilities where exploits are avaialable
+## Tenable - Critical severity vulnerabilities where exploits are available

 ```
 plugin.exploitabilityEase:"Exploits are available" AND severity:critical